gophergala2016/Gobots/README.md

 ## Stream of Consciousness Logs

+### Friday January 22, 2016 - 10:20 PM

+Done for the night.
+Added a tested `ToWire` method to `engine.Board`.
+Converting to storage needs should be similarly trivial.
+Added test infrastructure for the `engine.Board.Update` method, so when the game logic actually gets implemented, it's easy to test for correctness.
+Not sure exactly what to do for preserving turns as a basis, but I presume that it would be easy to write a function of `(Replay, Round) -> Replay`.
+It would probably be good to add a `engine.FromWire` function too.
+G'night. -Ross

 ### Friday January 22, 2016 - 9:27 PM

 Created an engine package.
 I figure we write the logic here where mutating